ArtskydJ/Remember-TV/roadmap.md

 # 1.0.0

-- Fix the border clicking bug (notes in load-dir-node.js:40)
 - Then release a MVP (min viable prod)
 - Then make screenshots, etc, and add them to the readme.
 Put screenshots in /screenshots (make that folder)
 - Make some sort of really basic input (maybe `prompt('Video directory', 'C:\\Users\\User\\Video')`)